volterraedge/terraform-provider-volterra/docs/resources/volterra_app_setting.md

 ### Low

-Low : learnt threshold + 15 %.
+Use auto-calculated threshold with margin for less sensitive detection.

 ### Medium

-Medium : using learnt threshold derived from statistics per given app_type/tenant..
+Use auto-calculated threshold learnt from statistics per given application.

 ### Metric Selectors

-List of metric selectors where each selector specifies which metrics are selected to be analyzed.
+be included in the detection logic.

-`metric` - (Optional) Metrics enabled to be analyzed (`List of Strings`).
+`metric` - (Optional) Choose one or more metrics to be included in the detection logic (`List of Strings`).

-`metrics_source` - (Optional) Source from where this metric is gathered for analyses (`String`).
+`metrics_source` - (Optional) Choose the source for the metrics to be included in the detection logic (`String`).

 ### Ref